guoriyue/EE180-System-Architecture/README.md

 We use `pthread` to implement the multithreading.
 We split the image ($HEIGHT*WIDTH = 480*640$) into two parts ($HEIGHT/2*WIDTH = 240*640$) and let one thread process the first half of the image, and the other thread process the second half of the image.
 Because both threads can access the same memory of the image, we don't need to copy the image to two different memory locations or concat the two images together.
-To make sure that global variables are not modified by other threads, we use `pthread_mutex_lock` and `pthread_mutex_unlock` to lock the global variables.
+To avoid race conditions when accessing global variables, we use `pthread_mutex_lock` and `pthread_mutex_unlock` to lock the global variables.
 Also, we use `pthread_barrier_wait` to help the two threads to synchronize:
     1) Thread0 allocates the memory to hold grayscale and sobel images, and thread1 may wait for thread0 to finish the allocation.
 Then thread0 and thread1 can start to do the computation without repeating the allocation.
     2) Thread0 and thread1 may wait for each other to finish the grayscale computation and the sobel convolution, so that the whole image is processed.